Do yourself a solid and get to know when to use each type of door

 Who knew that buying a new door would uncover such a heated debate?
 The solid core vs. hollow core door battle is a complicated one, as each option has its ups and downs.
 After all, the cost of installing a new door is a huge factor in your decision, and you'll find quite a gap between the two styles.
 Let's explore if and when a hollow core vs. a solid core door is right for your home.

 A solid core door is the happy middle ground between a solid wood and a hollow core door.
 The design uses some of today's strongest and most cost-effective materials such as MDF, or medium density fiberboard.
 For example, a solid core door may include a center of MDF surrounded by a decorative wood veneer.
-The shift from solid wood to solid core has its perks.
-Solid core doors hold up better against temperature and humidity changes, and do not cost nearly as much to make as solid wood doors.
+The shift to solid core has its perks.
+Solid core doors hold up well against temperature and humidity changes, and do not cost nearly as much to make as solid wood doors.

 Pros | Cons |